 Editors Note: I have had the pleasure of knowing Ellen Evans and her family for over 10 years.
-We met when we both served on the board of the Public Relations Socialety of America in San Antonio.
-She is a gifted communicator and has creatively taken on a Kickstarter campaign to fund a new vegitarian drive-thru concept restaurant in San Antonio.
+We met when we both served on the board of the Public Relations Society of America in San Antonio.
+She is a gifted communicator and has creatively taken on a Kickstarter campaign to fund a new vegetarian drive-thru concept restaurant in San Antonio.
 Here are some great tips based on her real-life experience.
-Currently the campaign is just over $6,000 away from reaching it’s goal of $40K.
-I am headed over there to support the campaign now, and hopefully you will consider doing the same after you soak up some of her hard-earned wisdom.
+Earth Burger reached its fundraising goal of $40K with 302 backers.

 5 Tips for a Kickstarter Campaign